mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 ```

 There is a possibility for misbehavior.
 If `USE mytable` is executed in one of
-the slaves and fails, it may be due to replication lag rather than the
+the slaves and fails, it may be due to replication lag rather than the database
-database not existing.
-Thus, the same command may produce different result in
+not existing.
+Thus, the same command may produce different result in different
-different backend servers.
-The slaves which fail to execute a session command
+backend servers.
+The slaves which fail to execute a session command will be
-will be dropped from the active list of slaves for this session to guarantee a
+dropped from the active list of slaves for this session to guarantee a
 consistent session state across all the servers used by the session.
+In
+addition, the server will not used again for routing for the duration of the
+session.

-The above-mentioned behavior can be partially controlled with the configuration
+The above-mentioned behavior for user variables can be partially controlled with
-parameter `use_sql_variables_in`:
+the configuration parameter `use_sql_variables_in`:

 ```
 use_sql_variables_in=[master|all] (default: all)
 ```

-Server-side session variables are handled similar to SQL variables.
-If "master"
-is set, SQL variables are read and written in master only.
-Autocommit values and
-prepared statements are routed to all nodes always.

 **WARNING**